pegi3s/dockerfiles/ccp4/7.0/README.md

 To see other options available with `PISA` inside `CCP4`, just run: `pisa` inside the docker image.

-# Using the CCP4 Server image on Windows
+# Using the CCP4 image on Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).